T. J. Sikkema: Kansas City Royals

 On July 27, 2022, Sikkema, Beck Way, and Chandler Champlain were traded to the Kansas City Royals in exchange for Andrew Benintendi.
 He was subsequently assigned to the Northwest Arkansas Naturals of the Double-A Texas League.
 Over 18 starts between Hudson Valley and Northwest Arkansas, Sikkema went 1-6 with a 4.83 ERA and 83 strikeouts over 69 innings.
 He was selected to play in the Arizona Fall League for the Surprise Saguaros after the season.
 He returned to the Naturals for the 2023 season.
 Over 34 relief appearances, Sikkema went 4-4 with a 5.85 ERA and 63 strikeouts over 72 1/3 innings.

 Cincinnati Reds

 On December 6, 2023, the Cincinnati Reds selected Sikkema in the minor league phase of the Rule 5 draft.

-Sikkema played the 2024 season with the Dayton Dragons and Chattanooga Lookouts, going 6-3 with a 3.61 ERA and 72 strikeouts over twenty games (14 starts).
-He was assigned to Chattanooga to open the 2025 season.
-He elected free agency on November 6, 2025.
+Sikkema played the 2024 season with the High-A Dayton Dragons and Double-A Chattanooga Lookouts, going 6-3 with a 3.61 ERA and 72 strikeouts over twenty games (14 starts).

+Sikkema was assigned to Chattanooga to open the 2025 season.
+In 23 appearances split between the Lookouts and the Triple-A Louisville Bats, he accumulated an 8-4 record and 4.57 ERA with 72 strikeouts across 86 2/3 innings pitched.
+Sikkema elected free agency following the season on November 6, 2025.

+Boston Red Sox

+On January 6, 2026, Sikkema signed a minor league contract with the Boston Red Sox.
+He made two starts for the Triple-A Worcester Red Sox, struggling to a 9.64 ERA with four strikeouts across 4 2/3 innings pitched.
+Sikkema was released by the Red Sox organization on June 11.

+Kane County Cougars

+On July 23, 2026, Sikkema signed with the Kane County Cougars of the American Association of Professional Baseball.